szervoudakis/moviemania/README.md

  3. Inserting movie data from the API
  4. Deleting movie data from the Movies content type

-- **FiltersForm** Implements AJAX-based filtering for the movie data.

 - **MoviesController**  Controls the movie data display and returns the data to the front-end.
 For example:
   1. Loading the React app on the homepage (react_homepage template).
   2. Fetching movies and rendering them on the movies page with the movies-page.html.twig template.